Graduate Federal Financial Aid Satisfactory Academic Progress Requirements

 Follow these steps to request Federal Financial Aid Probation:

-1. Complete the Request for Financial Aid Probation form.
+1. Complete and submit the Request for Federal Financial Aid Probation Form provided in the "Additional Requirements" section of your eServices account.

-3. Submit your Request for Financial Aid Probation and your Federal SAP Action Plan to the Office of Financial Aid and Scholarships at the same time.
+3. Based on the semester you are seeking a Federal Financial Aid Probation, both your Request for Federal Financial Aid Probation Form and your SAP Action Plan summary must be submitted to the RIT Office of Financial Aid and Scholarships by the indicated deadline below:

 The Office of Financial Aid and Scholarships notifies you of the decision.
 If approved, you will need to meet the conditions outlined in the Federal SAP Action Plan to continue to be eligible for federal financial aid.
-If you do not meet the conditions, or if your request is not approved, then you are not eligible to receive federal aid again until you meet SAP requirements or are allowed to appeal again.
+If you do not meet the conditions, or if your request is not approved, then you are not eligible to receive federal aid until you again meet all SAP requirements.

 A graduate student is allowed one approved probation, lasting no longer than two consecutive semesters.